Sunday, May 31, 2026

 Footnotes:

-¹We are not disconnected objectively.
+¹We are not completely disconnected objectively.
 In Him we live, move, and have our being.
-Without Him we or anything else would be.
+Without Him we or anything else would not be.

 But we are disconnected subjectively, consciously, willfully, and personally.

-The reason these things don't work long term is our need is permanent not temporary - we are designed for infinite love (God's love) not temporary comfort.
+The reason created things don't work long term - meet our deepest need - is our need is permanent not temporary - we are designed for infinite love (God's love) not temporary comfort.
 Created things are temporary.
 They do not have life in themselves but are sustained by Christ. "...
 And he is before all things, and in him all things hold together"

 ³For an extended discussion of this last point, click here